The Mental Health Solution . com

 Second, is the person detached from reality?
 If the person is insane, he/she should not be left alone.
 Family monitoring and supervision is essential.
 Be sure to also read my article on Delusional Individuals.

 Third: Just because someone is experiencing "hallucinations" doesn't mean they should be taking psychotropic drugs.
+Usually, this is unnecessary and counterproductive.
 Refer to my article on psychotropic drugs for guidance.

-Unfortunately, in my experience, whenever clients have told their doctors that they are experiencing hallucinations, they have always been given a prescription for psychotropic drugs—even when this is clearly unnecessary and inappropriate.
+Unfortunately, in my experience, whenever clients have told their doctors that they are experiencing hallucinations, they have always been given a prescription for psychotropic drugs.

 Finally, you may need something more than what is included in this article or even on this website.